numpy/numpy/doc/neps/nep-0019-rng-policy.rst

 underneath the global ``RandomState`` with any other basic RNG object (we leave the precise API details up to the new subsystem).
 Calling ``numpy.random.seed()`` thereafter SHOULD just pass the given seed to the current basic RNG object and not attempt to reset the basic RNG to the Mersenne Twister.
+The global ``RandomState`` instance MUST be accessible by the name ``numpy.random.mtrand._rand``: Robert Kern long ago promised ``scikit-learn`` that this name would be stable.
+Whoops.

 The set of ``numpy.random.*`` convenience functions SHALL remain the same as they currently are.
 They SHALL be aliases to the ``RandomState`` methods and